edwinbulter/quote-lambda-tf/doc/tasks/ECS-23-role-management.md

 - Returns 400 if trying to remove self from ADMIN group
 - Returns 404 if user or group not found

+**DELETE /admin/users/{username}** - Delete user
+- Requires ADMIN role
+- Path parameter: `username`
+- Returns 204 No Content on success
+- Returns 400 if trying to delete self
+- Returns 404 if user not found
+- Deletes user from Cognito and all related DynamoDB records

 #### 1.2 Create Admin Service

 **File:** `quote-lambda-tf-backend/src/main/java/ebulter/quote/lambda/service/AdminService.java`